jamulussoftware/jamuluswebsite/_posts/2021-01-05-Jamulus-Sound-Devices.md

 **[Presonus Studio 24C](https://www.presonus.com/products/Studio-24c)** USB digital audio interface

-**Windows**: Works great with provided ASIO driver. (measured interface latency with Oblique Audio RTL Utility, 48000hz, 64 samples and cable from output to input on Mac OS X Big Sur: `4.1ms`.
+**Windows**: Works great with provided ASIO driver. (measured interface latency with Oblique Audio RTL Utility, 48000 Hz, 64 samples and cable from output to input on Mac OS X Big Sur: `4.1 ms`.
 Note this is **only the interface latency** not the latency in Jamulus)

 **macOS**: Works great.